 - How you and your spouse /partner will get in touch with each other

 - What calls will be made (police, neighbors)

 - What places should be checked first (any dangerous place near the house - rivers, high traffic areas, his/her favourite places, …)

-16. Alert trusted neighbours
+16. Alert trusted neighbors

 17. Alert the school.
 You may also leave with them some of the leaflets that we have mentioned, and discuss with them the emergency plan.

-18. Alert your local police or neighbourhood watch.
+18. Alert your local police or neighborhood watch.
 After a couple of wandering incidents, one of the Mums in my group decided to leave mug shots of her child at our local police station, to be able to have a better and speedy response if required.

-19. Consider using a tracking device.
+19. Consider using a child tracking device.

 - will he/she be ok wearing a device or will they try to remove it